andyrdar/andyrdar.github.io/research.md

 * this list will be replaced by the toc
 {:toc .large-only}

 Before listing the experiences, talk about open-source, making science transparent and accessible.
-Alos perhaps highlight your publication!
+Talk about what topics and questions I'm interested in exploring.
+Also perhaps highlight your publication!
 And a note saying See you at SfN 2024!

 ## [Undergraduate research with Dr. Brad Voytek]({{ site.baseurl }}/research/voytek)
 <em>University of Califronia, San Diego</em>